Employer Branding and Recruitment Marketing

 Speaking of Testimonials

 LinkedIn says employees are 3x more trusted than employers regarding messaging and how passive and active job seekers perceive a company.
 That means such recruitment marketing components as team member testimonials, team member reviews on sites like Indeed and Glassdoor, and any referral-marketing-based strategy where employees spread the good word about a company's attributes or standing within the industry holds much more weight than anything your recruitment and marketing team can create.
 So use it.
-Any instances of team member portrait of young businessman in casual clothes at modern startup business office space, working on laptop computerfeedback, reviews, ratings, and testimonials placed on those job sites or your site are fair game and can be leveraged in various contexts and channels.
+Any instances of team member feedback, reviews, ratings, and testimonials placed on those job sites or your site are fair game and can be leveraged in various contexts and channels.
 In addition, don't forget to make your testimonials.
 Actively source and create testimonials from employees your recruitment team feels best to demonstrate or embody your company's culture, mission, and vision.

 Testimonials can be applied or deployed in various methods and mediums – from regular blog posts or specific, dedicated pages on your website to email campaigns and social media posts.
 Also, don't relegate team member testimonials to strictly text forms.
 This is where short videos for social use also come in handy — putting employees on camera and having them respond to one question about what makes your company an excellent place to launch and develop a career can pay dividends.